-Leadership Engagement: Valley offers educational offerings that were created to assist our leadership teams in promoting diversity.
-Our hiring practices are encouraged to promote and hire underrepresented members of our staff and community.
+Leadership Engagement: Valley offers educational offerings that were created to assist our leadership teams in promoting social equality.
+Our hiring practices are encouraged to promote and hire all members of our staff and community.

-Employee Development: Valley offers various career advancement programs and educational opportunities to assist employees of diverse backgrounds to reach their ultimate potential.
-In addition, Valley works to prepare employees to better understand the value of cultural competence and diversity in the workplace.
+Employee Development: Valley offers various career advancement programs and educational opportunities to help employees reach their ultimate potential.
+In addition, Valley works to prepare employees to better understand the value of cultural competence in the workplace.

-Patient/Family Experience: Valley offers and encourages educational opportunities and training that is designed to improve the patient and family experience by improving our staff’s ability to be culturally competent.
+Patient/Family Experience: Valley offers and encourages educational opportunities and training that are designed to improve the patient and family experience by improving our staff’s ability to be culturally competent.

-Community Partnerships and Health Equity: Working towards reducing health disparities in Valley’s patient population by collaborating or holding community events and health screenings in underserved communities.
+Community Partnerships and Health Equity: We work towards reducing health disparities in Valley’s patient population by collaborating or holding community events and health screenings in underserved communities.
 We also have established partnerships with schools and offer educational programs for underserved communities.

-“We are committed to an inclusive and diverse environment that welcomes everyone and provides a safe patient and employee experience.”
+“We are committed to an environment that welcomes everyone and provides a safe patient and employee experience.”

 – Charles Vannoy, Vice President, Patient Care Services, & Chief Nursing Officer, The Valley Hospital